On 24 November 1960, the federal government agreed to the partial lifting of an iron ore export ban that had been in place in Australia since 1938.

 In 1960–61, Australia’s trade deficit increased dramatically to £157 million and Menzies tasked his cabinet with finding exports that could balance the shortfall.

 Commodity prices across Asia had risen through the 1950s as countries, including Japan, rebuilt and industrialised.
-By 1953, Japanese production levels had returned to prewar rates and the economy was growing at 9% per year.
+By 1953, Japanese production levels had returned to prewar rates and the economy was growing at 9 per cent per year.
 Japan was an American ally in the Cold War and was in need of a secure supply of raw materials, including iron ore.

 At the same time, technological developments in railways and shipping were making the movement of vast quantities of ore more economical.